The Gambia And The Trans-atlantic Slave Trade

 9. How has the Transatlantic Slave Trade influenced modern-day Gambian society?
 A. Increased wealth B. Cultural extinction C. Ethnic diversity D. Social equality Answer: C. Ethnic diversity

-Wondering what past questions for this topic looks like?
-Here are a number of questions about The Gambia And The Trans-atlantic Slave Trade from previous years
+Nna, you dey wonder how past questions for this topic be?
+Here be some questions about The Gambia And The Trans-atlantic Slave Trade from previous years.

 A major contribution of Nigeria to